Pawel Szajda: Career

-Szajda's acting career started with a commercial for the 1996 Olympics.
+Szajda's acting career started with a TV commercial for the 1996 Olympics.

 In 2002, he won a role in Under the Tuscan Sun.
 Director Audrey Wells had wanted to use an actor from Poland, but due to visa issues, she was forced to look elsewhere and chose Szajda.
 Szajda plays a Polish immigrant handyman named Pawel, disapproved of by his Italian girlfriend's father.

 After filming completed on Under the Tuscan Sun, Szajda returned from Italy to finish his studies in English literature and economics.
 He spent a year at Bridgewater State College before moving to New York City to attend Fordham University at the Lincoln Center campus.

 He continued to act on screen and on stage while pursuing his education.
-He appeared in an episode of Hope and Faith (2004), Venom (2005), The Infliction of Cruelty (2006), and Death Without Consent (2007).
+He appeared in an episode of Hope & Faith (2004), Venom (2005), The Infliction of Cruelty (2006), and Death Without Consent (2007).

 Szajda appeared in the 2008 HBO mini-series Generation Kill (2008) as Corporal Walt Hasser.

 In the 2009 movie, Tatarak (Sweet Rush in English) by Academy Award winner Andrzej Wajda, Szajda made his Polish film debut in the leading role of Boguś.
 The film was a competitor in the 59th Berlin International Film Festival.

 He has played in The Players Theater in New York City and Makor/Steinhardt Center at the 14th Street Y in Manhattan.

 In 2022, Szajda had a recurring role in the third season of the Apple TV+ original science fiction space drama series For All Mankind as Soviet cosmonaut Alexei Poletov, a member of Roscosmos' Mars-94 mission and one of the first humans to land on Mars.

 He is represented by The Glick Agency.

 Personal life

 Szajda's interests include traveling, photography, drawing, and playing the trumpet.
 "When we were filming Tatarak in Grudziądz, I took some wonderful photos of the sky—it’s amazing there!
 Maybe that’s why I’d like to act more in Poland—to be able to visit the country."

+In 2019, he married his long time girlfriend Marina Polo in Italy.